The pancreas is a long, flat, pear-shaped organ located behind the stomach. It makes digestive enzymes and hormones

 Leading up to the procedure, your doctor may do the following:

 You should arrange for a ride to and from the hospital and have someone stay with you the first night.

 General anesthesia will be used.
 You will be asleep through the surgery.

-The doctor will make an incision in the abdomen.
+An incision will be made in the abdomen.
 The affected part of the pancreas, as well as other affected areas, will be removed.
-The doctor will close the incision with stitches or staples.
+The incision will be closed with stitches or staples.